francescobaraldi/time-series-forecasting-with-transformers/README.md

 The dataset used is taken by Yahoo Finance and it contains the *Open*, *High*, *Low*, *Close*, *Adj Close* and *Volume* values of S&P 500 index for each days from 29-01-1993 to 06-10-2022.
 For the goal of this project only the *Close* feature is used in order to obtain **univariate time series**.

+## Training
+In the ```experiment.py``` file the training has been performed, for each model a set of values for each hyper parameter has been tested together and the results of the training is saved in the specific directories.
+For each model:
+- batch size = 64;
+- input time series length = 90;
+- trainset split = 70 %
+- testset split = 30 %
+- loss function = mean squared error
+- optimizer = Adam

+### Transformer decoder
+- learning rate = 1e-05
+- number of decoders = 1
+- dimension of the model (feature size) = 128
+- number of heads = 8
+- dropout = 0
+- dimension of the fully connected inside the decoder = 256
+- positional encoding = classical sinusoidal encoding
+### Transformer
+- output time series length = 30
+- learning rate = 1e-05
+- number of encoders = 1
+- number of decoders = 1
+- dimension of the model (feature size) = 128
+- number of heads = 8
+- dropout = 0
+- dimension of the fully connected inside the decoder = 256
+- positional encoding = classical sinusoidal encoding

+### LSTM
+- learning rate = 1e-05
+- number of layers = 2
+- dimension of the hidden states = 64
+- dropout = 0

 ## Results
 TODO...